thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 });
 ```

-Wait about 6-12 month after the migration code has been shipped to your users, before removing the migration code and the [LegacyPrefs](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyPrefs) Experiment.
+Wait about 6-12 months after the migration code has been shipped to your users, before removing the migration code and the [LegacyPrefs](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyPrefs) Experiment.